 Pomegranate fruit produces a red dye when boiled.
 However, if you add a bit of alum to the dye bath you can produce orange.Continue to 12 of 14 below.

 12 of 14

 Sassafras is the tree that produces the distinct flavor of root beer.
 A member of the laurel family, just a quick rub of the leaves or a broken twig releases the scent.
-Its leaves also produce a lovely orange dye when boiled.
+Its leaves also produce a lovely orange dye when boiled in water.

 13 of 14